On the role of water activity on the formation of a protein-rich coffee ring in an evaporating multicomponent drop: Acknowledgements

 \section{Acknowledgements}

-We are grateful to David Díaz González and Israel Pina García for building the humidity-controlled chamber used in the experiments.
+We are grateful to David Díaz González, Israel Pina García and Manuel Santos Rodríguez for building the humidity-controlled chamber used in the experiments.
 We also thank Aránzazu de la Encina, Teresa Bartolomé, Marta Sanz and Fernado Usera for their careful preparation of the protein and salt solutions used in the experiments.